kusabi/arrays/documentation/array_is_list.md

 Determines if the given array is a list.
 An array is considered a list if its keys consist of consecutive numbers from 0 to count($array)-1.

+This method is just a polyfill for [array_is_list](https://www.php.net/manual/en/function.array-is-list.php).

 ```php
 array_is_list(array $array): bool
 ```